debiki/talkyard/README.md

      |   |                 read-only in Nginx (to serve static files)
      |   ...
      |
-     +-scripts/        <-- Utility scripts
+     +-s/         <-- Utility scripts (typing "scripts/" is too long, boring)
      |
      +-conf/      <-- Default config files that assume everything is installed on localohost, and dev mode

 Naming style
 -----------------------------